Check out the best snowboard training tips for staying fit and agile at home. Get prepped for the Winter in the best way!

 Keep your balance when riding uneven terrain!

-Uneven terrain, trees, different snow layers, steepness, park features and jumps, they can all challenge your balance.
+Uneven terrain, trees, different snow layers, steepness, park features and jumps can all challenge your balance.
 And don’t forget other people riding the mountain!
 You have to be alert at all times.
-Falling on a snowboard isn’t uncommon, but we rather limit the number of times we end up on or butt.
+Falling on a snowboard isn’t uncommon, but we rather limit the number of times we end up on our butt.
 Or worse, on any other part that may cause an injury or break a bone.

-Get yourself a (yoga) mat that is not slippery, even though your training your balance, you don’t want to slip away.
-Also find something with an unstable surface, that could be a cushion you grabbed from the couch, or a balance board, Bosu ball or something similar.
+Get yourself a (yoga) mat that is not slippery; even though you are training your balance, you don’t want to slip away.
+Also, find something with an unstable surface that could be a cushion you grabbed from the couch, or a balance board, Bosu ball or something similar.

-Start simple, like standing on one leg or do a single leg hop forward.
+Start simple, like standing on one leg or doing a single-leg hop forward.
 See if you can keep your balance.
 The next step would be to try it on an uneven surface.
 If this is still too easy, try it with your eyes closed.
 A great variation for this would be to do jumping lunges.
 Or can you think of other exercises to do?

 For balance training, a personal favourite is the Bosu ball (also known as balance trainer).
 With the rubber dome facing up, you have an unstable surface to do all kinds of exercises, from lunges to crunches.
 With the other side up, you can simulate snowboarding movements.
 See if you can do your strength and plyometric exercises on the Bosu ball to get the best of both worlds!